diogro/expressionVariance-manuscript/main.md

 # Author Contributions

 **Conceptualization**: S.W., D.M., L.P., and J.A.
-**Analysis**: S.W., D.M., and K.G.
+**Analysis**: S.W., D.M., K.G., and A.L.
 **Draft**: D.M.
-**Review and Editing**: S.W., D.M., K.G., L.P., and J.A.
+**Review and Editing**: S.W., D.M., K.G., L.P., A.L., and J.A.
-**Funding Acquisition**: S.W., D.M., K.G., L.P., and J.A.
+**Funding Acquisition**: S.W., D.M., K.G., L.P., A.L., and J.A.

 # Acknowledgments

 We thank all members of the Ayroles lab for their support.
 We thank Amanda Lea for her thoughtful input and discussion.
 We thank Noah Rose and Cara Weisman for their thoughtful comments.
 We thank Pedro Madrigal for help with the Expression Atlas interface.
 S.W. is supported by the National Science Foundation Graduate Research Fellowship Program (DGE-2039656).
 D.M. is funded by a fellowship from the Princeton Presidential Postdoctoral Research Fellows Program.
 K.G. is funded by National Institutes of Health (NIH) grant F32ES034668.
 L.P. was funded by a Long-Term Postdoctoral Fellowship from the Human Frontiers Science Program.
-J.A. is funded by grants from the NIH: National Institute of Environmental Health Sciences (R01-ES029929) and National Institute of General Medical Sciences (R35GM124881).
+J.A. is funded by grants from the NIH: National Institute of Environmental Health Sciences (R01-ES029929) and National Institute of General Medical Sciences (NIGMS) (R35GM124881).
 This study was supported in part by the Lewis-Sigler Institute for Integrative Genomics at Princeton University.
 We also acknowledge that the work reported in this paper was substantially performed using the Princeton Research Computing resources at Princeton University which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.
+A.L. is supported by the Canadian Institute for Advanced Research Global Scholars Program, the Searle Scholars Program, and through the NIH/NIGMS (R35GM147267).

 # References